christineplee/christineplee.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am currently pursuing a Ph.D. student in the Computer Sciences Department at the University of Wisconsin-Madison, under the guidance of [Dr. Bilge Mutlu](http://bilgemutlu.com/).
+I am currently pursuing a Ph.D. in the Computer Sciences Department at the University of Wisconsin-Madison, under the guidance of [Dr. Bilge Mutlu](http://bilgemutlu.com/).
 Additionally, I am part of the [People and Robots Laboratory](http://peopleandrobots.wisc.edu/).
 In 2022, I earned my Master's degree in Computer Sciences from the University of Wisconsin-Madison, following my Bachelor's degree in Computer Sciences from Sejong University in Seoul, South Korea in 2020.
 ## Research
 My research centers around technical methods aimed at enhancing the explainability and adaptability of AI systems in real-world applications, with a strong focus on *human-centered* and *context-aware* systems.
 These methods primarily involve formal Programming Language (PL) and eXplainable AI techniques, applicable to a range of agents, including robots, and various contexts, such as in-home and workplace environments.